Hire a Food Broker as a Partner in New Food Product Launch Success

 - Price sheet for Wholesale and Distributor.

-- Have your Marketing Plan available that illustrates how you will be competitive.
-Keys aspects are New Product Launch tactics (advertising, social media plans), Food Demos, and overall Trade Promotion plans (includes price reductions and market development funds).
+- Have your marketing plan available that illustrates how you will be competitive.
+Key aspects are New Product Launch tactics (advertising, social media plans), Food Demos, and overall Trade Promotion plans (includes price reductions and market development funds).

 - Remember time is money for the both of you.